Hosting Thanksgiving With All the Trimmings, Less the Stress in 2025

 Thanksgiving Appetizers and Sides

-Easy items like a charcuterie board, pigs in a blanket, homemade dips with chips and cocktail meatballs are great options to serve before dinner or throughout the day as guests arrive.
-Parmesan breadsticks, fall soups and stuffed mushrooms are great options to serve as the meal's first course.
+Simple favorites like a Thanksgiving charcuterie board, pigs in a blanket, creamy dips with chips or cocktail meatballs are great options to serve before dinner or throughout the day as guests arrive.
+If you want something that feels more like a first course, try Parmesan breadsticks, a seasonal soup or stuffed mushrooms — all easy to make ahead and serve warm.

 No meal would be complete without Thanksgiving sides.
-And because there are so many of them, planning them in advance is even more important.
-Many guests expect to have mashed potatoes and gravy, macaroni and cheese, green beans and stuffing.
-Brussels sprouts, glazed carrots and cranberry sauce are also great options.
-Rolls, muffins and cornbread with butter, jam and cinnamon butter pair well together.
+Classics like mashed potatoes and gravy, mac and cheese, green beans and stuffing always earn a spot.
+For more color and flavor, add Brussels sprouts, glazed carrots or cranberry sauce.
+Fresh rolls, muffins or cornbread with butter, jam or cinnamon spread pair well together.

 How to Cook the Perfect Turkey